 Like the colonizer who refuses, the colonizer who accepts his role as usurper is also aware of his illegitimate privilege.
 Memmi assigns the term “colonialist” to the colonizer who agrees to be a colonizer.
 He will defend his role and must absolve himself by demonstrating the merits of his culture and the faults of the native’s culture.
 He asserts his cultural superiority – virtues such as heroism – and makes a show of his culture in order to impress the colonized.
 As Memmi writes, “He endeavors to falsify history, he rewrites laws, he would extinguish memories.
 Anything to succeed in transforming his usurpation into legitimacy” (52).

 Memmi also states that “the manner in which the colonialist wants to see himself plays a considerable role in the emergence of his final portrait” (55).
 In essence, by legitimizing his role the colonizer learns that his identity and his image of the superior culture is constructed.
 Memmi continues, “The excess of his vanity, the too magnificent portrait he paints of himself, betray him more than serve him” (58).
-In coaxing a mimic response from the colonized, the colonialist questions the validity of his own identity.
+In coaxing a mimicked response from the colonized, the colonialist questions the validity of his own identity.

 Memmi gives the ambivalence that the colonialist experiences the term “Nero Complex” (53).
 The more the colonialist oppresses the colonized, the more he realizes the atrocity of the role he has chosen.
 His hatred of the usurped grows.
 He wants the colonized to disappear because their existence leads him to act the role of usurper.
 Yet, “the colonialist realizes that without the colonized, the colony would no longer have any meaning.
 This intolerable contradiction fills him with a rage, a loathing, always ready to be loosed on the colonized” (66).

-The colonizer’s rewriting of history to his glorification removes the colonized from history (See Museums and Colonial Exhibitions, Geography and Empire).
+The colonizer’s rewriting of history to glorify himself removes the colonized from history (See Museums and Colonial Exhibitions, Geography and Empire).
 The colonized child is not taught his own history, but the unknown settings of his colonizer’s history (See Colonial Education).
 The colonized become “divorced from reality” (106).
 Because they are excluded from government, they become less interested in government.
 They are conditioned that their inadequacy is what makes them unable to “assume a role in history” (94).
 They have no rights of citizenship and therefore almost never experience feelings of nationality.
 Resistance movements, when they occur, are severely quelled.
 “Colonization usurps any free role in… cultural and social responsibility” (91).
 Thus, the courage of the colonized is destroyed, leading to deficiencies in self-assurance and pride.
 Religion for the colonized is a retreat, “one of the rare manifestations which can protect its original existence” (101).
 Many colonial revolts and subsequent independent governments – in Memmi’s homeland Tunisia, in fact – incorporate religious nationalism.

 The Two Solutions of the Colonized Telos of the Colonial System